MicrosoftDocs/powerapps-docs/powerapps-docs/user/visualize-in-power-bi.md

 If you're using Power BI Desktop, you can also [create a report using data from Dataverse in Power BI Desktop](/powerapps/maker/data-platform/data-platform-powerbi-connector).

 > ![IMPORTANT]
-> Your administrator needs to turned on the **Enable Power BI quick report visualization on a table (Preview)** feature setting, to use the capabilities in your model-drive apps that's covered in the topic.
+> Your administrator needs to enable the **Enable Power BI quick report visualization on a table (Preview)** feature setting, to use the capabilities covered in the topic.
 For more information, see [Manage feature settings](/power-platform/admin/settings-features).

    > [!div class="mx-imgBorder"]
    > ![Enabled Power BI report visualization on a table](media/powerbi-image1.png)